 - BS 5500 – British Standard for Unfired Fusion Welded Pressure Vessels

 - EJMA – Standards of the Expansion Joint Manufacturers Association

 However, some of these Codes do not address the fact that such equipment may degrade while in service, and that deficiencies due to degradation, or original fabrication defects may be found during subsequent inspections of in-service components.

+Core asset failure can have far reaching consequences, which impact reputation, scheduling, and the bottom line.
 Fitness for Service evaluations often result in lower maintenance & operating costs as well as improved plant safety.

 Call for a free consultation.